drasi-project/docs/docs/content/solution-developer/solution-patterns/_index.md

   - Teams
   - Contractors

 Database change logs are an obvious examples of this approach that simply output the details of every entity/record that is created, updated, or deleted.
-Many other software system that generate change events follow a similar approach, but because the change events are generated in custom services and components, the system can generate change events for higher level domain objects, not just the lower level data that are directly represented in the underlying database schema.
+Many other software system that generate change events follow a similar approach, but because the change events are generated in custom services and components, the system can generate change events for higher level domain objects, not just the lower level data that are directly represented in the underlying database.

-In this approach, the source system generates a fixed set of events with schema defined by the system developer.
+In this approach, the source system generates a fixed set of events with schema defined by the system developer at design time.
 To maximize the utility of these events, the system developer often adopts a very generic but broad event taxonomy, creating similar events for large numbers of data types, even if there is no specific use case for their creation.
-It becomes the responsibility of the consumer to decide what to do with high volume of change events, including which events can be ignored and which to process.
+It becomes the responsibility of the consumer to decide what to do with the potentially high volume of change events, including which events can be ignored and which to process.
 The logic to filter and process the required changes must be written and maintained by the consumer, usually in a service or function.
 And if the consumer needs more information, they must call back into the source system to get it, dealing with the possibility that the source data has changed during the time between the change event and the consumer querying for more data.

-Drasi can be used to handle this simple case by creating a Source, creating a Continuous Query that describes the elements you want to observe changes in, and creating a Reaction to process the output of the Continuous Query.
+Drasi can support this simple case by creating a Source, creating a Continuous Query that describes the elements you want to observe changes in, and creating a Reaction to process the output of the Continuous Query.
 All of this is done without the need to write any code, or deploy and manage services to filter the event stream.

 Using the following Continuous Query named **observe-incident**, you would get notified of all nodes in the Source with an Incident label that are created or deleted, as well as the **before** and **after** version if an Incident changed.